fin-cli/fin-cli.github.com/restful/index.md

 	</tr>
 	<tr>
 		<td>
-		<a href="https://www.pressed.net/">Pressed</a> offers white-label, fully managed, WordPress hosting, built on Amazon’s cloud infrastructure.
-Launch your own managed WordPress hosting brand and let us handle all the maintenance, updates, customer support and billing while building a new recurring revenue stream for your business.
+		<a href="https://www.pressed.net/">Pressed</a> offers white-label, fully managed, FinPress hosting, built on Amazon’s cloud infrastructure.
+Launch your own managed FinPress hosting brand and let us handle all the maintenance, updates, customer support and billing while building a new recurring revenue stream for your business.
 		</td>
 	</tr>
 	</tbody>